khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 - If you need a way for a user to expand or collapse a content section, use an [accordion](/components/accordion) instead.
 - To indicate page location in a navigational hierarchy, use a [breadcrumb](/components/breadcrumb) instead.
-- If you're organizing general content in a structured way, consider using a semantic list instead.
+- If you're organizing general content in a structured way, consider using a semantic HTML list instead.

 ### Appearance